Ichinga-Samuel/fast-files/README.md

 - `max_count int`: The maximum number of files to expect
 - `required bool`: Optional flag to indicate if field is required.
 Defaults to false if not specified.

-**Config**
+**Config**\
-The config dictionary to be passed to faststore.
+The config dictionary to be passed to faststore class during instantiation.
 Config is a TypeDict and can be extended for customization.

 |Key|Description|Note|
 |---|---|---|
 |`dest (str\|Path)`|The path to save the file relative to the current working directory.
 Defaults to uploads.
 Specifying destination will overide dest |LocalStorage and S3Storage